muggy8/improbable/have-and-havenot/U5fsaQzI.md

 "Hun?"

-"Your daughter Hickory is on your mind."
-Phanna said.
+"Your daughter Hickory is on your mind," Phanna said.

 It was as if Phanna was reading my mind but I didn't say anything and just looked away instead.

-Phanna seemed to have understood that as acknowledgment of their question and proceeded to speek.
+Phanna seemed to have understood that as an acknowledgment of their question and proceeded to speak.

 "I'm sorry.
 I made light of your goals before."
 Phanna apologized.